Main

 The variable length parameter template can also be directly adjusted to the template function.

-function in the traditional C, although it can also reach the call of an indefinite number of formal parameters, is not class safe.
+The printf function in the traditional C, although it can also reach the call of an indefinite number of formal parameters, is not class safe.
 In addition to the variable-length parameter functions that define class safety, C++11 can also make printf-like functions naturally handle objects that are not self-contained.
-In addition to the use of ...
+In addition to the use of ... in the template parameters to indicate the indefinite length of the template parameters, the function parameters also use the same representation to represent the indefinite length parameters, which provides a convenient means for us to simply write variable length parameter functions, such as:

 template<typename...
 Args> void printf(const std::string &str, Args... args); |